tramsey19/mtg-cardanalysis/README.md

     this is 17537 x 5402.
     After vectorizing, the training data is split into training/validation data.
     Lastly, the data is sent through the model with the model achieving 99.53% accuracy and 0.65 loss.
+    A second method adapted from this article: https://machinelearningmastery.com/use-word-embedding-layers-deep-learning-keras/ is much more simplistic but provides a higher accuracy score.
+This method utilizes keras's built in embedding which does not require creating a dictionary of word indices, the raw text can be run into the method.